NamesMT/starter-monorepo/README.md

 This Turborepo has some additional tools already setup for you:
 - [TypeScript](https://www.typescriptlang.org/) for static type checking
 - [ESLint](https://eslint.org/) for code linting
-- 🤖 Includes initialization prompt targeting the [**Roo Code AI Agent**](https://marketplace.visualstudio.com/items?itemName=RooVeterinaryInc.roo-cline) VS Code extension.
+- 🤖 Includes an initialization prompt for AI Agents to modify the monorepo according to your needs.
-  - To start, open `Roo Code`, and type: `Hi Roo, @/INIT_PROMPT.md, lets start!`
+  - To start, open the chat with your AI Agent, and include the [`INIT_PROMPT.md`](./INIT_PROMPT.md) file in your prompt.
-  - *Tips: to install boomerang mode and brave mcp, you can use:
-  `npx roo-rocket --repo="NamesMT/config-packs"`*

 ### Build